asmit990/asmit990/README.md

 ## 🧠 About Me

-- Backend & infra-focused engineer
+- Backend-focused engineer
-- Interested in **distributed systems, concurrency, DevOps, and reliability**
+- Interested in **distributed systems, DevOps, and system internals**
-- Enjoy working close to the system: **performance, internals, failure modes**
+- Like working on **performance, concurrency, and reliability**
-- Currently deepening **DSA, system design, and backend architecture**
+- Currently strengthening **DSA + system design**
-- I like software that **keeps working under pressure**
+- Prefer simple systems that fail less

 ---